snowkylin/tensorflow-handbook/source/en/static.rst

 and the result won't change.

-Moreover，TensorFlow has many kinds of **optimizer**, which can complete derivation and gradient update together.
-The code in the previous section
+Moreover，TensorFlow has many kinds of **optimizer**, which can complete derivation and gradient update together at the same time.
+The code in the previous section,

 .. literalinclude:: ../_static/code/en/basic/example/tensorflow.py
     :lines: 21-31